Consider these instead

-Stroud Trail Marathon & Half Marathon routes
+Stroud Trail Event routes

 Half Marathon -

-From the start of the Stroud Trail Half, the route leaves the town centre and heads westward onto the Severn-Thames Canal towpath, past Ebley Warf, Stonehouse, Ryeford and on to Ocean Bridge (Checkpoint 3.5M).
+From the start of the Stroud Trail Half, the route leaves the town centre and heads westward onto the Severn-Thames Canal towpath, past Ebley Warf, Stonehouse, Ryeford and on to Ocean Bridge for the 3.5 mile checkpoint.

 The route leaves the Towpath and turns towards King Stanley, via Stanley Mill and over Ryeford East Road and onto the Old Cotswold Way.
-This is the beginning of a long ascent up onto Selsley Common, via Manor Farm, Middleyard (Checkpoint 5.9M) and up into Pen Woods.
+This is the beginning of a long ascent up onto Selsley Common, via Manor Farm, Middleyard and the 5.9 mile checkpoint and up into Pen Woods.

-From the Peak of Selsley common a small switchback and over the B4066 and into the fields next to Dingle Woods, is the top of a long descent into South Woodchester and the Ram Inn, (Checkpoint 8.7M)
+From the Peak of Selsley common a small switchback and over the B4066 and into the fields next to Dingle Woods, is the top of a long descent into South Woodchester and the Ram Inn, and the 8.7 mile checkpoint.

-The route now joins the old disused Stonehouse to Nailsowrth Railway line (aka the Dudbridge Donkey Line) and heading towards Nailsworth.
-After about a mile, Dunkirk Mill comes into view and now leaving the Cycles Track, the next 600ft ascent is here to take runners up onto Minchinhampton Common and over to Amberley, (Checkpoint 11.1M).
+The route now joins the old disused Stonehouse to Nailsowrth Railway line - aka the Dudbridge Donkey Line - and heading towards Nailsworth.
+After about a mile, Dunkirk Mill comes into view and now leaving the Cycles Track, the next 600ft ascent is here to take runners up onto Minchinhampton Common and over to Amberley, for the 11.1 mile checkpoint.

 So heading across Minchinhampton Common, the course steers past the Bear of Rodborough Hotel, across to Rodborough Common and back to Rodborough Fort.
 The route now takes a steep descent from Rodborough Common towards Stroud, under the Railway Viaduct and onto the Thames/Severn Canal Path, west along the Towpath and into the Town Centre to the finish.

 From here the route goes across Minchinhampton Common, towards Minchinhampton and to the Great Park.
 Here the route aims left, crosses the Cirencester Rd at Blue Boys Corner and straight over to the right of Besbury Common.
 After 400m, turning sharp right onto footpath as the lane descends steeply.
 The route continues towards Hyde and descends onto the Canal Path at St Mary’s Mill.
-The run now turns west back towards Stroud for about 3/4 mile where it goes under the main road at Olympic Varnish on Knapp Lane, (Checkpoint 6.1M)
+The run now turns west back towards Stroud for about 3/4 mile where it goes under the main road at Olympic Varnish on Knapp Lane, (6.1 mile checkpoint).

-Stroud Trail Marathon & Half Marathon weather forecast
+Stroud Trail Event weather forecast

 Drizzle throughout the day.